The explanation behind MoneyOwl’s Bionic advisory and roboadvisory together.

 The thing about making financial decisions for many people is this: the head understands the logic but the heart does not.
 While the head might understand the need to ignore short term noises and to stay invested for the long term, when the markets tumble, or when there is news, or when there are rumours or predictions of markets crashing, the heart rules.
 And this does not just apply to investing.
 It applies to other financial decisions in life.

 So, while technology can tell you what decisions to make, whether you make them, and whether these decisions are really suitable for you is a separate matter.
 This is when having human financial advisers are so important.
-Unlike machines, human advisers possess empathy, wisdom and experience, all of which are necessary ingredients to making good judgement as well as performing behavioral coaching.
+Unlike machines, human advisers possess empathy, wisdom and experience, all of which are necessary ingredients to making a good judgement as well as performing behavioural coaching.

 This is why when MoneyOwl launched the insurance advisory service last year and the investment advisory service for the ordinary man on the street last week, it was not a roboadvisory but a bionic one.
 Bionic advisory is the use of roboadvisors together with salaried human advisers to deliver conflict-free, competent and comprehensive advice.
 While we use technology for: